rpazyaquian/wdi_4_rails_mini_project_cloner/notes.md

   - is invalid without text
   - is invalid without a points counter
   - belongs to a User
+  - does it belong to a Post, as well?

 In your RSpec specifications, when you describe a step (e.g. `it "does something"`), you want to use FactoryGirl to make writing test objects (e.g. test Users, test Comments) a lot easier.